Skip to Main Content

 • These policies should be located on a journal or publisher's site, though where they are is not standardized.

-• It might be easier to find them through Sherpa Romeo, which is a directory of journal OA policies
+• It might be easier to find them through Open Policy Finder, which is a directory of journal OA policies

-2. Selecting a result will take you to its record page.
-At the top of the record you will see publication information, including a link to the journal, confirming you have the source.
+2. From the results page, selecting a result name will take you to its record page.
+At the top of the record you will see the journal title, publisher, and its ISSN.

-• There may be multiple sections for any given version if a publisher has different OA pathways.
+• There may be multiple options for any given version depending on the journal's policies.

-• Following this, Sherpa Romeo will include links to all of the journal or publisher's listed OA policies so you can find complete details and confirm the record information.
+5. The bottom of the record has direct links to all of the journal's policies so you can find complete details and confirm the record information.

 Discipline or Subject Repositories